MysterDru/Node-Indeed-API/README.md

 ** The object structure in the results will be the same for both a search and retrieval **

-##Contribution
+## Contribution

 I had a small use case when implementing this library.
-While it should work with out too many problems, there very well could be issues.
+While it should work without too many problems, there very well could be issues.
 As such, any and all bug fixes and features are welcomed and encouraged.

-##License
+## License

 MIT License

-Copyright (C) 2012 Veselin Todorov
+Copyright (C) 2012 Drew Frisk

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in